-After generating Certificate Signing Request (CSR) for Apache, next step is to install SSL certificate on Apache.
-To secure communication over server, you need to install SSL certificate properly on server.
-In this helpful article, we will reveal about SSL certificate installation process on Apache & mod_SSL.
+After generating Certificate Signing Request (CSR) for Apache, the next step is to install an SSL certificate on Apache.
+To secure communication over the server, you need to install an SSL certificate properly on the server.
+In this helpful article, we will reveal about SSL certificate installation process on Apache & Mod_SSL.

-- You will have zip file usually sent by the certificate authority, this file contains main certificate file and root and intermediate certificate files (CA Bundle).
-Extract these files to server.
+- You will have a zip file usually sent by the certificate authority, this file contains the main certificate file and root and intermediate certificate files (CA Bundle).
+Extract these files to the server.

 - Now, move certificate file (mydomain.crt) and CA bundle (root and intermediate files) to ssl.crt directory that is also found in /etc/ssl/ directory.